-- First drug to show improvements in disease stage, with most patients experiencing at least stabilized disease progression, as measured by FAP stage. - Baseline imbalances in TTR genotype and clinically relevant differences in disease severity (based on NIS) between patisiran and placebo groups, which may impact study validity and generalizability. - Mean improvement in polyneuropathy (mNIS+7), and neuropathy-related quality of life (Norfolk-QOL-DN), with statistically significant differences compared to best supportive care (placebo). - Statistically significant evidence of lowered cardiac biomarker (NT-proBNP) with unclear clinical relevance. - Post-hoc evidence of a statistically significant reduction in the composite rate of all-cause hospitalization and mortality compared to best supportive care among patients with cardiac involvement. - In general, a decreased frequency of AEs compared to best supportive care.
+- Baseline imbalances in TTR genotype and clinically relevant differences in disease severity (based on NIS) between patisiran and placebo groups, which may impact study validity and generalizability. - Exploratory endpoint of neuropathy stage stable or improved compared to best supportive care (placebo). - Statistically significant evidence of lowered cardiac biomarker (NT-proBNP) with unclear clinical relevance. - Post-hoc evidence of a statistically significant reduction in the composite rate of all-cause hospitalization and mortality compared to best supportive care among patients with cardiac involvement. - In general, a decreased frequency of AEs compared to best supportive care; no differences in mortality between treatment arms, but all deaths in the patisiran arm were cardiovascular in nature, a phenomenon that has not been otherwise explained.